vim-weex/vim-weex/README.md

 =======

 Syntax highlighting and indenting for WEEX.
-Weex is a JavaScript syntax transformer which translates inline XML document fragments into JavaScript objects.
+Weex is a JavaScript syntax transformer which translates inline HTML document fragments into JavaScript objects.
 It was developed by Alibaba alongside [Weex][1].

 vim-weex is _not_ a JavaScript syntax package, so in order to use it, you will